berylliumsec/neutron/README.md

 - RAM: A minimum of 32GB RAM memory is recommended.

+- At least 12GB of GPU is recommended, a minimum of 8GB is required

 - Graphics Processing Unit (GPU) (NOT MANDATORY, Neutron can run on CPU): While not mandatory, having at least 24GB of GPU memory is recommended for optimal performance.